 A fellow of the Institute of Electrical and Electronics Engineers (IEEE), Farvardin served multi-year terms as associate editor for two IEEE publications: Transactions on Communications, from 1986 to 1990, and Transactions on Information Theory, from 1992 to 1995.
 He has co-authored more than 150 technical papers in journals and conference proceedings.

 A passionate advocate of technological innovation, Farvardin has served on the boards of several companies and educational non-profit organizations.
+He is Chairman of the New Jersey President’s Council Task Force on Alignment of Higher Education Programs and New Jersey Workforce Needs, and serves on the Board of Directors of the New Jersey Technology Council.
 He was chosen by the Governor of Maryland to serve on the state’s task forces for Science, Technology, Engineering and Mathematics (STEM) and Nano-biotechnology, and he chaired the University System of Maryland’s Task Force on Cybersecurity.

 In recognition of his contributions to technology education and his support of innovation and entrepreneurship, Farvardin was featured in The Washington Post as one of the “Five to Watch” in 2003.
 Among his honors are the National Science Foundation's Presidential Young Investigator Award, the George Corcoran Award for Outstanding Contributions to Electrical Engineering Education, and the University of Maryland’s Invention of the Year Award in Information Sciences.

 A native of Tehran, Iran, Farvardin earned his bachelor’s, master’s, and doctoral degrees from the Rensselaer Polytechnic Institute in Troy, New York, in 1979, 1980, and 1983, respectively.